Aerospace B. Sc.

 The degree program requires proof of an 8-week-long pre-study internship.

-You can find information about the design and contents of the internship in the internship-guideline.
+- You can find all information about the design and contents of the internship in the internship-guidelines

 - Internship certificate form